cwesterhold/liquidsoft_components/README.md

  ## Contributors Welcome
    - Want to help out?
 You're more than welcome!
    - Fork the repo and send us a PR
+   - Or if you want join as a contributor/maintainer, reach out to chris@liquidsoft.io

  ## Change Log